15 Wellington Tips: Everything the Wind City Doesn't Tell You Upfront

 13. You Don't Need a Car

-The compact CBD means everything is walkable.
-The Metlink bus network covers wider suburbs.
-Airport bus 91 runs every 20 minutes ($5).
-Taxis to the airport: $30-40 NZD.
-Uber works well.
-Only rent a car if leaving the city for the Wairarapa or Kapiti Coast.
+The compact CBD keeps everything walkable, and the Metlink bus network covers the wider suburbs.
+Airport bus 91 runs every 20 minutes ($5), taxis to the airport run $30-40 NZD, and Uber works well.
+Only rent a car if you're leaving the city for the Wairarapa or Kapiti Coast.

 14. Get the NZeTA Before You Fly

-US, UK, EU, and many other nationals need a New Zealand Electronic Travel Authority — NZD $17 via app or $23 online.
-Valid for 2 years.
-Also pay the International Visitor Conservation and Tourism Levy ($35).
+US, UK, EU, and many other nationals need a New Zealand Electronic Travel Authority — NZD $17 via app or $23 online, valid for 2 years.
+You'll also pay the International Visitor Conservation and Tourism Levy ($35).
 Apply at least 72 hours before travel.

 15. Earthquake Preparedness

-Wellington sits on the Wellington Fault.
-Small earthquakes are common and rarely dangerous.
+Wellington sits on the Wellington Fault, so small earthquakes are common and rarely dangerous.
 If you feel a strong quake: Drop, Cover, Hold — get under a table, protect your head, hold on.
 Do not run outside.
-Hotels have evacuation procedures.
-Te Papa has an excellent earthquake exhibit.
+Hotels have evacuation procedures, and Te Papa has an excellent earthquake exhibit worth a look.

 The Budget Summary